-Yet another appearance on the list for legendary producer Robert "Mutt" Lange, with the rock masterpiece that is Hysteria.
-It was a triumph for a variety of reasons, not least the fact that drummer Rick Allen lost his arm in a car accident prior to recording - the band waited for him to recover and then recorded the biggest album of their career, full of huge-sounding no-nonsense stadium rock anthems - indeed, they aimed to make every song a potential single.
+Yet another appearance on the list for legendary producer Robert “Mutt” Lange, with the rock masterpiece that is Hysteria.
+It was a triumph for a variety of reasons, not least the recovery of Rick Allen.
+The drummer lost his arm in a car accident prior to recording, but the band waited for him to come out of hospital and recorded the biggest album of their career, full of huge-sounding no-nonsense stadium rock anthems - indeed, they aimed to make every song a potential single.
 It was to be the last album to feature guitarist Steve Clark, but what a fitting legacy.

 Key track: Pour Some Sugar On Me

 Almost the perfect distillation of pure rock songs, debauched lyrics and general insanity, Appetite for Destruction has it all.
 From the guitar blasts at the start of Welcome To The Jungle all the way through to the groupie-assisted end of Rocket Queen, there is simply no let up, with Duff McKagan, Izzy Stradlin and Steven Adler’s powerhouse rhythm section laying the groundwork for the majestic guitar playing of Slash and the raw vocal power of Axl Rose.
 They burnt briefly, but brightly, and this was their true peak.

 U2 - Achtung Baby

 After achieving worldwide fame with The Joshua Tree and then capitalising with the good, but flawed continuation of Rattle & Hum, U2 were in need of a creative refresh.
 They promptly decamped to Berlin, embraced electronic and industrial sounds and took themselves a whole lot less seriously.
 It was probably their darkest, densest record; but, paradoxically, contained their most uplifting hit, the anthemic One.
 Inventive, interesting and full of great songs, it's probably their best album.